Viewing archives for History and Joint Schools

 • BA History and Politics

-The courses
+The Course

 Teaching

-These requirements are necessarily relaxed in the joint schools, where students take fewer History papers, but the range of options available to joint school students is just as broad, and the study of two distinct but related disciplines offers fresh challenges and opportunities:
+These requirements are necessarily somewhat relaxed in the joint schools, where students take fewer History papers, but the range of options available to joint school students is just as broad, and the study of two distinct but related disciplines offers fresh challenges and opportunities:

 Ancient and Modern History offers the opportunity to study the ancient world alongside the medieval and modern in a broad, thematic perspective that encourages critical and creative historical understanding.
 Knowledge of classical languages is not expected in advance, but can be acquired or strengthened during the course.